jrmiller82/pathfinder-2-sqlite/README.md

 Once we have the data proofread, I'll write a glue script to get the spell data into normalized sql form.

-### Monsters.yaml basic data entry
+### Proofreading Monsters.yaml
-Come over to issue #40.
-We need help getting monsters into our (tentative) yaml schema that you can see in the Ancient Red Dragon in `data/yaml/monsters.yaml`.
+It's time for everyone to put physical eyes on the `data/yaml/monsters.yaml` file and compare to **the actual print book or PDF** (taking into account any Errata of course).
+The scrape could only do so much and there are many small errors here and there.

-Once we have the data put together I'll write a glue script to get the monster data into normalized sql form.
+Once we have the data proofread, I'll write a glue script to get the monster data into normalized sql form.

 ## Roadmap